giry-dev/mangrove-docs/docs/strat-lib/README.md

 ## Advanced cash management

 The strat library also provides a collection of %%router|router%% contracts, which are convenient when the offer logic of your contract involves some interaction with other DeFi bricks (such as a lender).

+## Safety first

+Writing a maker contract that will post and update offers on Mangrove exposes you to smart contract risks.
+We recommend reading some important [developper guidelines](./how-to-guides/HowToImplement.md) on the topic to understand better important design principles you should follow.